 Parking on Maguire Campus (Quinn Hall and Gabriel Hall)

-NEW THIS YEAR: In order to best utilize limited parking space on the Maguire Campus, faculty and staff whose offices are in Merion Hall, Connelly Hall, Nicoletti Music Studio, Windrim Hall, Duperreault Hall, O’Pake Recreation Center, Quinn Hall, Ziff Carriage House, Toland Hall, and Fine Arts East must park in the Quinn Hall or Gabriel Hall gated lot on the Maguire Campus (unless purchasing a Hawks’ Landing permit).
+In order to best utilize limited parking space on the Maguire Campus, faculty and staff whose offices are in Merion Hall, Connelly Hall, Nicoletti Music Studio, Windrim Hall, Duperreault Hall, O’Pake Recreation Center, Quinn Hall, Ziff Carriage House, Toland Hall, and Fine Arts East must park in the Quinn Hall or Gabriel Hall gated lot on the Maguire Campus (unless purchasing a Hawks’ Landing permit).
 Swipe access will be automatically granted to those with a Quinn or Gabriel gated lot parking permit.
 Those issued parking permits for the Quinn Hall and Gabriel Hall lots will be restricted to those lots while parking on campus.
-The non-gated Duperreault Hall lot on the Maguire Campus will offer general parking to all other faculty, staff, and students on a space-available basis.
+The non-gated Duperreault Hall lot on the Maguire Campus will offer general parking to all other faculty, staff, and students with a proper permit on a space-available basis.

 Public Safety Escorts